-- 1. Highlight the depth field and press ENTER/MARK. - 2.
-Use the ARROW KEYPAD to enter a depth.
+- 1. Highlight the depth field and press ENTER/MARK.
+If the Sonar was on and active at the time the waypont was created, a depth will aleady be shown. - Use the ARROW KEYPAD to enter a depth.
 Press UP or DOWN to change the digits and press RIGHT or LEFT to move the cursor.
 Press ENTER/MARK when done.